aliyun/aliyun-openapi-net-sdk/README.md

 </p>

-The Alibaba Cloud SDK for C# allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), and CloudMonitor.
-You can access Alibaba Cloud services without the need to handle API related tasks, such as signing and constructing your requests.
+The Alibaba Cloud SDK for .NET allows you to access Alibaba Cloud services such as Elastic Compute Service (ECS), Server Load Balancer (SLB), CloudMonitor, etc. You can access Alibaba Cloud services without the need to handle API related tasks, such as signing and constructing your requests.

 ## Online Demo
-[OpenAPI Explorer](https://api.aliyun.com/#/?product=Ecs&api=DescribeAccessPoints&params={}&tab=DEMO&lang=CSHARP) provides the ability to call the cloud product OpenAPI online, and dynamically generate SDK Example code and quick retrieval interface, which can significantly reduce the difficulty of using the cloud API.
+[OpenAPI Explorer](https://api.aliyun.com/#/?product=Ecs&api=DescribeAccessPoints&params={}&tab=DEMO&lang=CSHARP) provides the ability to call the cloud product OpenAPI online, generates SDK Example code dynamically and retrieves interface quickly, which can lessen the difficultly of using the Alibaba Cloud API significantly.

 ## Requirements
-- The Alibaba Cloud SDK for C# requires：
+- The Alibaba Cloud SDK for .NET requires：
     - **`.NET Framework 4.6.1`** or later
     - **`.NET Standard 2.0`** or later

 ## Installation
 You must install the SDK core Nuget Package for any SDK you use.
-For example, to call the ECS product, you must install both the [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and the [SDK Core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/).
+For example, you should install both [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and [SDK Core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/) when you are using ECS Product.

+Use .NET CLI ( Recommand )

+    dotnet add package aliyun-net-sdk-core
+    dotnet add package aliyun-net-sdk-ecs

 Use Package Manager

     Install-Package aliyun-net-sdk-core
     Install-Package aliyun-net-sdk-ecs

-Use .NET CLI

-    dotnet add package aliyun-net-sdk-core
-    dotnet add package aliyun-net-sdk-ecs

 ## Quick Examples